 Maintaining a healthy environment for your koi is fairly simple and doesn’t have to cost a fortune.
 You don’t need all the latest gadgets or hundreds of pounds worth of additives to create good water.
 What you do need is a good routine and some effort, the rest just falls into place.

-Here’s some of my top tips for maintaining a healthy pond:
+Here are some of my top tips for maintaining a healthy pond:

-- Maintain a good KH.If I could have only one test kit it would be KH (Carbonate Hardness) and I would class this as the glue that holds the entire system together.
-As said before, koi like stability and no more so than with pH, a severe swing with this can kill your koi in no time.
+If I could have only one test kit it would be KH and I would class this as the glue that holds the entire system together.
+As i've said before, koi like stability and no more so than with pH - a severe swing with this could kill your koi in no time.
 KH acts as a buffer for pH, mopping up the acid in the water and keeping it stable and the bacteria and organisms in the pond perform better when the KH level is higher.
 I would recommend keeping a level of around 6dh for optimum performance.

-- Correct Turnover Rate.
-There will always be differing opinions on this and in truth I could write a book about getting the correct turnover rate.
+There will always be differing opinions on this and in truth I could write a book about getting the correct turnover rate!
 In this instance however I am generalising and going for the one glove fits all approach.
 The turnover rate is the amount of times you pass the water in your pond through your filter system which also links directly with how much time the water spends in your filter system for it to do its job effectively.
 For most koi ponds and filter systems a turnover rate of once every two hours will do the job.
 If you have a 2000 gallons pond you will look to turnover 1000 gallons per hour.
-This makes a big difference to your water quality and clarity; a larger turnover will work in some instances but some filter systems and ponds can cause the system to work inefficiently.
+This makes a big difference to your water quality and clarity: a larger turnover will work in some instances but some filter systems and ponds can cause the system to work inefficiently.

-- Be Careful What you put in the Water.
 There’s a whole range of medications and additives available for solving various problems but you should always pay attention to what you are adding to the water and the effects it can have.
 A fully established pond is a delicate eco-system which can easily be damaged.
 It’s necessary to medicate sometimes but that should always be done with proper diagnosis to avoid over medicating as many of those chemicals damage the filters, fish and whole system if overused.